 Speaking of Fur-st Class™ Care, that’s the name of Alaska Airlines’ promise to pet owners to provide excellent pet travel.
 Once again, Alaska will allow small pets to travel with you in the cabin and they promise to safely transport your four-legged friend, providing “furst-rate” care.

 Flying your pet below cabin

-Whilst flying below cabin or in cargo may seem like the scarier option, if you are travelling with a large or restricted animal, or flying internationally with some airlines, it’s your only option.
-Below cabin and cargo options are often more expensive as larger airlines price according to the size and weight of your pet, however Alaska Airlines are among the most competitive, offering one way trips starting at $100.
+Whilst flying below cabin or in cargo may seem like the scarier option, if you are traveling with a large or restricted animal, or flying internationally with some airlines, it’s your only option.
+Below cabin and cargo options are often more expensive as larger airlines price according to the size and weight of your pet, however, Alaska Airlines are among the most competitive, offering one-way trips starting at $100.
 Their service also includes updating you once your pet is onboard – so you have the reassurance that they’ll be waiting for you at the other end.

 If you need to travel separately from your pet, Alaska’s PetStreak™ Animal Express also promises Fur-st Class™ Care, with the added benefit of a discounted pet health certificate.
 Most carriers will require an up-to-date certificate for below cabin or cargo travel which can cost in the range of $30-$100.
 Alaska Airlines have partnered with Banfield Pet Hospital to give their customers a special $10 discount.